-Occupation: I work full-time as an editorial assistant at an independent nonfiction publishing house in Boston.
+Occupation: I work full-time as an assistant editor for an independent book publisher in Boston.
 I am also a fiction editor for an online literary journal.
 Previously, I worked as editor-in-chief for the literary journal Breakwater Review through my graduate program.

 On starting over: At one point, I really did feel like Richmond was it for me.
 I fantasized about traveling and giving back to the world around me, but I was stuck in a place financially and mentally where I couldn’t even begin to look outside my own needs to survive.
 Ultimately, I do feel so lucky to be in the position I am now, and when I think back to where I was prior to completely uprooting my life (minimum wage bookseller life, dead-end film career, stagnant & unhealthy relationships), I’m really thankful I got to a place to where I was ready to start over and do it right this time.
 Seriously, buy me a drink sometime and if you’re interested, I’ll tell you all about it.